GabeMitchell23/gfm48FastRobots/Lab3/lab3Writeup.md

 ## Discussion on Infrared Sensors
 The two types of infrared sensors are active and passive.
 Active distance sensors emit IR radiation that is then reflected off surfaces and recieved by the sensor.
 Passive distance sensors emit no light and sense the light emitted naturally by the environment.
 Active IR sensors use more power, but passive IR sensors rely on obstables in the environment having IR signatures that are distinguishable from the surroundings.
 Among active IR distance sensors, there are those based on time of flight and those based on triangulation.
 Time of flight sensors measure distance based upon the time of traversal for signal of known speed.
-Triangulation sensor measure distance based upon the angle that a signal much leave the transmitter in order to be reflected towards the reciever.
+Triangulation sensors measure distance based upon the angle that a signal must leave the transmitter in order to be reflected towards the reciever.